 In terms of analytical Instruments for research, new models incorporating microcomputer technology were developed in succession in a variety of fields, with the aim of increasing sales and expanding the market.

-Released potentiometric titration recording instruments.
+Released automatic potentiometric titration with recorder (ATR-107).

 Masuko Kishimoto was appointed Representative Director and President.